Update on the Paris Pass!

 A former prison in Paris, here you can visit the guardroom (14th century) and the cells where Queen Marie-Antoinette spent her last days.

 This Gothic chapel was built at the request of St Louis (1245-8) to house Christ’s Crown of Thorns.
 This was one of the most beautiful spots in Paris.
-I highly recommend a visit here!
+I highly recommend a visit here to see the stained glass.

 Notre-Dame